restashio/restash-js/README.md

 Do not call `generateSig` from the browser - this requires your secret key and must be executed in a server environment only.

-## More coming soon

-- React hooks
-- Uploader components
-- File picker
-- More...

 ## Feedback & Support

 Have questions or feature requests?
-Drop an issue on [Github](https://github.com/restashio/restash-client/issues)
+Drop an issue on [Github](https://github.com/restashio/restash-js/issues)